How Do Solar Optimisers Work?

 We strongly recommend optimisers for those who:

-• Have panels positioned in the shade for portions of the day cycle.
+• Have solar panels positioned in the shade for portions of the day cycle.

 • Live in climates that are particularly cloudy.